k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_cassandra_hardening.md

 ## Step 4 - Cassandra CQLSHRC
-1. Edit the `.cassandra/cqlshrc` file using the appropriate passwords and certification files.
+1. Edit the `.cassandra/cqlshrc` file using the appropriate passwords and certification files created earlier.
 2. Execute this as a Cassandra user on all Cassandra nodes.
     ```bash
     mkdir -p ~/.cassandra